Maximum Property Management, Inc.

 Pet doors in the building structures are not allowed.
 City of Denver Ordinance requires that pets be on a leash at all times.
 Pet owners may not leave a pet unattended on a patio, balcony, or chained to trees.
 Squirrels are prevalent on the development, as are raccoons.
 Coyotes have been sighted in recent years.
 Please do not leave food outdoors for any animals.

+Generally snow removal occurs when the average accumulated depth of snow reaches 4 inches or more and usually begins after the snow has stopped falling.
 Emergency access to buildings is a priority.
 Mailbox and dumpster locations are secondary.
-Generally snow removal occurs when the average accumulated depth of snow reaches 4 inches or more and usually begins after the snow has stopped falling.
-Maintenance makes every effort to shovel snow from our 2.5 miles of sidewalks, but if somehow we forget your entrance please call the Office and leave a message.
+The maintenance staff makes every effort to shovel snow from 2.5 miles of sidewalks.
+Thanks in advance to residents who volunteer a few minutes to shovel snow away from an entrance, mailbox, etc.

 Map and list of units